offbyone/ideas/content/old/general-thoughts/on-the-line-again.md

 So here i am.

 Work is, well, work.
 I'd write more about it, but I lack words to eloquently express the bizarre combination of dreary and magnificent that characterizes my days.
-From the amazing views of the trestle bridge in fog to the town in which i stay\...
+From the amazing views of the trestle bridge in fog to the town in which i stay...

 How is everyone?